 He said, “Oh, yeah, it is, because one of us could drive and the other could stand on the back and then we could switch places.”

-It’s a defining story, because it illustrates how, once they understand the principle, they’ll be creative and take it much farther than we might think.
+It’s a defining story, because it illustrates how, once they understand the principle, they can be creative and take it a lot farther than we might imagine.

-We help them have many experiences of happiness, and we teach them how to find it for themselves, and they begin to look for it all the time.
-And then they become very expansive.
+We help them have many experiences of happiness, and we teach them how to find it for themselves.
+And they begin to look for it all the time, and they become very expansive.

 I said, “Well, I’m not quite finished.”

-What’s interesting is that RJ is connected with the younger children.
-They are kindergarteners and first graders, and RJ is a big, hulking kid, almost six feet tall, who’s very strong and buff and athletic, and he’s wanting to play this game with the little ones where he’ll hide the ball and they have to find it.
+What’s interesting is that RJ is so connected with the younger children.
+They are these tiny kindergartners and first graders, and RJ is a big, hulking kid, almost six feet tall, who’s very strong and buff and athletic, and he’s wanting to play this game with the little ones where he’ll hide the ball and they’ll have to find it.

-For an older child to hide the ball might be considered hostile, but what’s actually happening is very different, and in this environment everyone knows that it’s an expression of great friendship.
-Those little kids adore RJ, and he was willing to break off a conversation with me to go and help them.
+For an older child to hide the ball might be considered hostile, but what’s happening here is very different.
+And in this environment everyone knows that it’s an expression of friendship.
+The little tots adore RJ, and he was willing to break off a conversation with me to go help them.

 “No Bullying!” – More than Just Empty Words

-I happened to be talking yesterday with the principals from two local high schools.
-They were asking me about the culture at our high school, because I’m on the school board, and we’re up for certification.
+I talked yesterday with the principals of two of our local high schools.
+They were asking me about the culture at our Living Wisdom High School, because I’m on the school board and we’re up for certification.

-When the conversation turned to what makes our school different, I said very boldly, “We do not have bullying at our school.”
-And I noticed an immediate change in the atmosphere.
-The men sat quietly and had nothing to say, and I knew why, because they could say the same of their schools.
+When the conversation came around to what makes our school different, I very boldly said, “We do not have bullying at our school.”
+And I noticed a sudden change in the atmosphere.
+The men sat quietly and had nothing to say, and I knew why – because they couldn’t say the same about their schools.

-I would say that 75 percent of the parents that sit in this office when they’re looking for a suitable place for their children to go to school are trying to escape bullying.
+I would say that 75 percent of the parents who sit in this office who are looking for a suitable school for their children are trying to escape bullying.

-And, well, don’t you think that it comes from the very one-sided and highly competitive atmosphere in the schools at all levels?
-I’m not talking about sports, I’m talking about grades and social advancement and test scores, and how a constant, very brutal sense of competitiveness permeates the social culture at school today.
-The culture in high school today can be cruelly competitive.
+And, well, don’t you think that it comes from the extremely one-sided, highly competitive atmosphere in the schools at all levels?
+I’m not talking about sports, I’m talking about grades and social advancement and test scores, and how there’s a constant, brutal sense of competitiveness that permeates the social culture in schools today.
+The culture, particularly in high school, can be cruelly competitive and stratified.

-Many of the parents here in Silicon Valley have had to struggle to get where they are, and they naturally value material success.
-And when you can have an efficient and balanced environment such as we have, and a culture that brings the whole child into the educational process, and not just their will power and their brain, it can look a little suspicious to them at first, if they’re consumed by anxiety about the child’s chances of getting into Harvard – even though we can hold our heads high when it comes to our graduates’ successes.
+Many parents in Silicon Valley have had to struggle to get to where they are, and they naturally value material success.
+And when you can have an efficient and balanced environment such as we have here, and a culture that brings the whole child into the educational process, and not just their will power and their brain, it can look a little suspicious to them initially, if they’re consumed by anxiety about the child’s chances of getting into Harvard – even though we can hold our heads high when it comes to our graduates’ successes.

 Our supportive culture frees a child to do extraordinarily well.
-I’ve seen kids who were extremely introverted and fearful, and who weren’t thriving in the highly competitive cultures of other schools, come to us and blossom, to a point where they are respected, accepted, and naturally part of the group.
+I’ve seen kids who were extremely introverted and fearful and were not able to thrive in the highly competitive cultures of other schools, and who come to us and blossom, to a point where they are respected, accepted, and naturally part of the group.

-I’m sure that we will reach a tipping point in this country where parents will awaken to the simple truth that we’ve demonstrated for 45 years, that kids can be highly successful at school and be happy at the same time.
+I’m sure that we will reach a tipping point in this country where parents will wake up to the simple truth that we have demonstrated for 45 years – that kids can be highly successful at school and be happy at the same time.